 - let off steam by exercising regularly

-- find ways to help you relax, such as listening to music or learning relaxation techniques
+- find ways to help you relax, such as listening to music or learning breathing exercises for stress

 - if you have a job, speak to your employer about your condition, and discuss anything they can do to help you work better

 - if you're at college or university, ask about what adjustments can be made to support you, such as extra time to complete exams and coursework

 - talk to a doctor about your suitability to drive, as you'll need to tell the Driver and Vehicle Licensing Agency (DVLA) if your ADHD affects your driving

 - contact or join a local or national support group – these organisations can put you in touch with other people in a similar situation, and can be a good source of support, information and advice